themennice/bethtchess/README.md

 # BethtChess

-The best chess prediction app!
-WOO
+Get the next best chess move in real time from your camera!

 ## Context
 The goal of the project is to build a model able to generate FEN description based on a schematic image of a chess board.